sshilpika/primenumbers-android-scala/README.md

 [![Build Status](https://travis-ci.org/lucoodevcourse/primenumbers-android-scala.svg?branch=master)](https://travis-ci.org/lucoodevcourse/primenumbers-android-scala)

+# Background

+The goal of this example is to demonstrate the tradeoffs found in the mobile + cloud architecture, where one has a choice between doing work locally (on the mobile device) versus remotely (in the cloud) with different performance considerations in each case.

+This is a very rough initial attempt and still needs significant work.

 # Learning Objectives

 - Show how CPU-intensive computation can be off-loaded from a mobile app to the cloud, by comparison to a mobile device, an unlimited resource for computation and storage.
+- synchronous local foreground tasks in Android (running directly in an event listener)
+- asynchronous local background tasks in Android using [AsyncTask](http://developer.android.com/reference/android/os/AsyncTask.html)
+- asynchronous access of remote resources (usually RESTful web services) in Android using [AsyncHttpClient](http://loopj.com/android-async-http)

 See also the [corresponding web service](https://github.com/lucoodevcourse/primenumbers-spray-scala).